Bill Sharman: Minor leagues

-From 1950 to 1955 Sharman played professional baseball in the Brooklyn Dodgers minor league system.
+From 1950 to 1955, Sharman played professional baseball in the Brooklyn Dodgers minor league system.
+He played for the Pueblo Dodgers, Elmira Pioneers, Fort Worth Cats, St. Paul Saints, and the Mobile Bears.
+He had a lifetime .281 batting average in 638 games.
 He was called up to the Dodgers late in the 1951 season but did not appear in a game.
 He was part of a September 27 game in which the entire Brooklyn bench was cleared from the dugout for arguing with the home plate umpire over a ruling at the plate.
 This has led to the legend that Sharman holds the distinction of being the only player in baseball history to have ever been ejected from a major league game without ever appearing in one.
 However, although Sharman was among the Dodger bench players that had to go to the clubhouse, none of them were actually barred from playing in the game.
 In fact, in the top of the ninth, one of the other dismissed players, Wayne Terwilliger, was used as a pinch-hitter in the game.